-In Ghana and India we found that depression was more prevalent among users of TM.
-A 2003 study in Tanzania found that the prevalence of mental disorders among patients of traditional healer centres was approximately twice that of patients attending primary health care clinics.32 However, a national survey of 3651 South African adults between 2002 and 2004 found that of those with DSM-IV diagnoses for common mood, anxiety, and substance use disorders, just 9% had consulted traditional healers, 11% had consulted religious of spiritual advisors and 29% had consulted a modern medicine practitioner.33 In addition, a study of psychiatric patients in Gujurat, India were largely dissatisfied with their experience of TM, and those treated by both TM and modern medicine asserted that they would recommend modern medicine over TM.34
+In Ghana and India we found that depression was more prevalent among users of TM, and in China and Ghana self-reported health was lower among users of TM.
+A 2003 study in Tanzania found that the prevalence of mental disorders among patients of traditional healer centres was approximately twice that of patients attending primary health care clinics.32 Interpretations of this may include the idea that when modern medicine leaves something to be desired, as with some mental illness, traditional medicine provides additional support.
+However, a national survey of 3651 South African adults between 2002 and 2004 found that of those with DSM-IV diagnoses for common mood, anxiety, and substance use disorders, just 9% had consulted traditional healers, 11% had consulted religious of spiritual advisors and 29% had consulted a modern medicine practitioner.33 In addition, a study of psychiatric patients in Gujurat, India were largely dissatisfied with their experience of TM, and those treated by both TM and modern medicine asserted that they would recommend modern medicine over TM.34

 The strengths of our study are that we examined data from six populous middle-income countries, including two Asian and two Sub-Saharan African countries.
 TM use was ascertained by whether participants reported a visit to a traditional healer within the last 12 months.
 This time limit allows current behaviour to be examined, rather than what participants may have done in earlier periods of their life, as well as reducing recall bias.

 A limitation of our paper is that due to the small numbers of people utilising TM it was not possible to draw conclusions about the characteristics associated with use of TM in Mexico, Russia or South Africa.
-Further limitations include that it is based on reported, not observed behaviour, and therefore subject to reporting bias, although it is unlikely that reluctance to report use of TM could account for the considerable distance of these figures from the 80% commonly reported.
+Further limitations include that it is based on reported, not observed behaviour, and therefore subject to reporting bias, for example: It may be that someone who had visited a doctor practising a government accredited system of traditional medicine such as Ayurveda in India would not have considered that they had visited an Ayurvedic practitioner or there may be reluctance to report TM use as Western education and lifestyles are seen as progressive i.e. social desirability bias could influence reporting.
+However, it is unlikely that this alone could account for the considerable distance of these figures from the 80% commonly reported.
 In addition the questionnaire was not specifically designed to answer this question: it is a general survey covering a range of health-related topics and may not have probed this issue as carefully as a study designed to answer this particular question.
 However, taken in combination with observations made in single countries, it is hard to escape the conclusion that TM use is on the decline and the drop in use seems quite precipitate.

 In conclusion, this study suggests that TM use in the countries studied is considerably lower than commonly reported.
 While our study documents the extent of TM use, it cannot provide an answer as to what motivates its continued use: whether traditional healers are used only when modern medicine is unavailable or unaffordable; or whether they continue to be used because they provide effective and acceptable treatments for some conditions.
 Perhaps the policy position adopted by the WHO and others should be more nuanced, not encouraging TM use for health needs (eg: malaria, angina) where the demand for TM is declining and where there are reasons to doubt its effectiveness in comparison to modern medicine.